Mexico Tariffs Likely To Take Effect Next Week, Trump Vows In London

 Tomorrow's protest against Donald Trump's state visit is an opportunity to stand in solidarity with those he's attacked in America, around the world and in our own country - including, just this morning, @SadiqKhan.— Jeremy Corbyn (@jeremycorbyn) June 3, 2019

-On Tuesday, Corbyn addressed anti-Trump protesters in Central London around the time of the press conference between the U.S. and British leaders.
+On Tuesday, Corbyn addressed anti-Trump protesters in Central London around the time of the news conference between the U.S. and British leaders.

-Trump also continued his criticism of London Mayor Sadiq Kahn, in what has amounted to a running war of words between the two men over the course of Trump's trip.
+Trump also continued his criticism of London Mayor Sadiq Khan, in what has amounted to a running war of words between the two men over the course of Trump's trip.

-Kahn responded to Trump's tweets on Tuesday morning by telling CNN that the American president was acting like an "11-year-old" but that he didn't feel "it's for me to respond in a like manner."
+Khan responded to Trump's tweets on Tuesday morning by telling CNN that the American president was acting like an "11-year-old" but that he didn't feel "it's for me to respond in a like manner."

-Trump was asked about Kahn and his responses to the president's earlier comments in his press conference with May.
+Trump was asked about Khan and his responses to the president's earlier comments in his news conference with May.

-The president said Kahn "has not been a not very good mayor from what I understand" and blamed him for an increase in crime in the metropolis.
+The president said Khan "has not been a not very good mayor from what I understand" and blamed him for an increase in crime in the metropolis.

 Commitment to the special relationship

-Note: A previous version of this story incorrectly spelled Sadiq Khan's last name as Kahn.